NcUltimate/scurmp/README.md

 If you come across an artist who has a special character that the script is not handling properly, you can also add your own custom character exceptions by typing `SOUNDCLOUD.addTranslation('å', 'a')`, where the first letter is the one to be translated, and the 2nd is the english letter.

-1. **Copy** [the contents](https://raw.githubusercontent.com/NcUltimate/scurmp/main/soundcloud.js) of `soundcloud.js` and paste it into the **SoundCloud** console.
+1. **Copy** [the contents](https://raw.githubusercontent.com/NcUltimate/scurmp/main/soundcloud.js) of `soundcloud.js` and paste them into the **SoundCloud** console.
 2. In the **SoundCloud** console, type `RUNNER.run()`.
 You should see some lines begin to print to the console in a tabular format.
     - Wait for this run to finish.
 Try to make sure your computer doesn't go to sleep.
-It takes about 3 mins to run per 50 songs.
+It takes about 3 mins to process 50 songs.
-    - Once the script is done, all tracks should be located in your `Transfer` playlists.
+    - Once the script is done, all tracks should be located in playlists with the name `Transfer`.
+    - All tracks that were approximate matches will be in playlists named `Transfer Closest`.
     - If you want to know which tracks failed to transfer, you can type `RUNNER.MISSING`
 3. You're all done!